 Did you know that China is home to the world's biggest Buddha statue?
-It's a pretty amazing site to see.
-Read on to hear all about my trip to the Leshan GIANT Buddha and then start planning your own trip!
+It's a pretty amazing site to see — so when you're traveling around, use these tips to help you get there.

-When I was living abroad and teaching English in China through International Language Programs (ILP), I was excited that we got some vacation time.
+When I was living abroad and teaching English in China through International Language Programs (ILP), I was excited that we got some vacation time — really excited.

 Pst: (There are so many perks that come along with doing a semester abroad with ILP, click here to read more about them).

 My ILP group and I spent this time wisely and made sure we were able to see all of our top choices while living in China.
 One of the main things that I wanted to do was see a huge Buddha statue.
-After doing a little bit of research I discovered that the world's biggest buddha was a short plane ride away, in the city of Leshan.
+After doing a little bit of research I discovered that the world's biggest Buddha was a short plane ride away, in the city of Leshan.

 After taking a flight from Guangzhou to Chengdu, we took a bus to Leshan and arrived in less than an hour.
 Leshan is a much smaller town than Chengdu, but it has its charm.
 That night we explored Leshan and eventually went to bed excited for what the next day held.